 LOS ANGELES (AP) — The Latest on California election results (all times local):

 Democrat Mike Levin has claimed the seat of retiring California Republican Rep. Darrell Issa.

-The victory adds to Democratic control of the House and carries symbolic weight because of Issa’s nearly two-decade tenure, during which he was a chief antagonist for President Barack Obama.
+The victory moves Democrats one seat closer to the 23 needed to win control of the House.
+It also carries symbolic weight because of Issa’s nearly two-decade tenure, during which he was a chief antagonist for President Barack Obama.

 Issa announced he would step down after surviving his 2016 race by 1,600 votes, as the once solidly Republican 49th District became more Democratic.

 Levin, an environmental attorney, had sparred with Republican rival Diane Harkey over President Donald Trump’s agenda, global warming and immigration.